Domonkos65/Snake-minigame/README.md

 # Snake-minigame
 The snake game on arduino.
-Presented in a 8×8 led matrix and contolled by a joystick.
+Presented on a 8×8 led matrix and contolled by a joystick.